Prerequisite/Corequisite Key

 3 credit hours

-Statistics for the Social Sciences is an introduction to the basic concepts of and applications of descriptive (central tendency, variability, normal distribution, correlation) statistics and inferential (parametric and nonparametric) statistics.
+Statistics for the Social Sciences is an introduction to the basic concepts of and applications of descriptive (frequencies, central tendency, variability) statistics and inferential (parametric and nonparametric) statistics.
 Students will test hypotheses via statistical software, such as IBM SPSS.

 PSYCH 301